xprova/bisect-tau/README.md

 .ENDS mydut
 ```

-Spice circuits are usually part of the backend of cell libraries and can
+Spice circuits are part of the backend of cell libraries and can usually be
-usually be used with the tool with little or no modification.
+used with the tool with little to no modification.

 After locating the spice sub-circuit definition for the bistable device
 to be characterized, an instance of the latch must be declared in a wrapper